 Putting it in simple terms, insomnia means "trouble sleeping."
-It is a real medical condition in which you may have 1 or both of these symptoms: trouble falling asleep or having sleep that is not refreshing, for at least one month and causes significant distress.
+It is a real medical condition in which you may have one or both of these symptoms: trouble falling asleep or having sleep that is not refreshing, for at least one month and causing significant distress.

-Rozerem is a sleep medicine approved for adults having trouble falling asleep.
-Rozerem can treat insomnia characterized by difficulty falling asleep.
+ROZEREM is approved for adults having trouble falling asleep from insomnia.
+ROZEREM can treat insomnia characterized by difficulty falling asleep.
 For more information, please refer to the Medication Guide.

-If you have COPD and fear that your breathing may become depressed as a result of using a sleep aid consider this: Two single dose studies showed Rozerem did not worsen breathing for people with mild-to-severe COPD.
-According to these studies, doses of Rozerem have been shown to be safe in patients with mild-to-severe COPD.
-However, there is no available information on the effects of multiple doses of Rozerem, and the results of these studies cannot be generalized to the entire COPD population.
+If you have COPD and fear that your breathing may become depressed as a result of using a sleep aid, consider this: two single-dose studies showed ROZEREM did not worsen breathing for people with mild-to-severe COPD.
+However, there is no available information on the effects of multiple doses of ROZEREM, and the respiratory depressant effects in patients with COPD cannot be definitively known from this study.

-Rozerem has not been shown to affect middle-of-the-night balance.
-According to a recent study in older adults, a single nighttime dose of Rozerem has not been shown to affect middle-of-the-night balance, mobility, or memory.
-However, there is no available information on the effects of multiple doses of Rozerem, and the results of this study cannot be generalized across the entire adult population.
+ROZEREM has not been shown to affect middle-of-the-night balance.
+In a study in older adults, a single nighttime dose of ROZEREM did not affect middle-of-the-night balance, mobility, or memory.
+However, there is no available information on the effects of multiple doses of ROZEREM, and the effects on night balance in the elderly cannot be definitively known from this study.

-This tool will help you determine if caffeine consumption might be affecting your sleep.
+This tool can help you determine if caffeine consumption might be affecting your sleep.

 If you have an allergic reaction, such as swelling of the tongue or throat, trouble breathing, and nausea and vomiting, contact your doctor immediately, as an airway obstruction due to this reaction could be fatal.